-- 1 The proprietor of an earlier trade mark may file an opposition to a registration on the basis of Article 3 paragraph 1. - 2 The opposition must be submitted in writing to the IPI with a statement of reasons within three months of publication of the registration.
+1 The proprietor of an earlier trade mark may file an opposition to a registration on the basis of Article 3 paragraph 1.

+1bis He may not file an opposition to a registration of a geographical mark.26

+2 The opposition must be submitted in writing to the IPI with a statement of reasons within three months of publication of the registration.
 The opposition fee must also be paid within this time limit.